Learn About Philadelphia Area Great Careers Group

 - Identify new business opportunities

-Looking for events near you?
-Check under the Events tab to find upcoming events and also reference the most updated document http://bit.ly/PAGCGEvents.
+Looking for events?
+Check under the Events tab to find upcoming events.

-The Event Calendar provides links for the entire organization.
+The Events page and MeetUp calendar provide links for the entire organization.

 Looking to volunteer with us?
 It’s a great way to build your resume and meet new people.
 We are always seeking event planners and committee members.
 Check out our volunteer page to submit an application or apply for a position on the Board of Directors.